 learn more*On this date, in 1881, the Sixth Avenue Baptist Church was founded.
 Located in Birmingham, Ala., it closely parallels the story of people freed from slavery following the signing of the Emancipation Proclamation and the ending of the American Civil War.
 Encouraged by Reverend M. Tyler, president of the Alabama State Convention, a small band […]

 learn more*On this date in 1884, we celebrate the Tuskegee Choir.
-Beginning as a quartet, this group was sent out by Booker T. Washington for several years to “promote the interest of Tuskegee Institutes” by acquainting benevolent audiences to the school and his philosophy.
-The original quartet consisted of students Hiram H. Thweatt, John F. McLeMore, […]
+Beginning as a quartet, Booker T. Washington sent this group out for several years to “promote the interest of Tuskegee Institutes” by acquainting benevolent audiences with the school and his philosophy.
+The original quartet consisted of students Hiram H. Thweatt, John F. McLeMore, Warren Logan, […]

 learn moreThis date in 1884 marks the founding of the Metropolitan Methodist Episcopal Church in Princess Anne, Maryland.